A lot or a little?

 What parents need to know

-Parents need to know that this sequel to the excellent Anne of Green Gables miniseries is less faithful to L.M.
+Parents need to know that this sequel to the excellent Anne of Green Gables miniseries (which also goes by the title Anne of Avonlea) is less faithful to L.M.
 Montgomery's original books than the first movie but captures their spirit well enough to entertain loyal fans.
 Anne, as always, is an imaginative, enthusiastic, hardworking role model for girls; her impulsiveness sometimes leads to confrontations and mistakes, but she learns from her errors and always means well.
 There's more romance in this movie than in the first one, including a few embraces, but nothing at all iffy.
 Expect a few tense scenes and exchanges (including one featuring corporal punishment) and one character's serious illness, but no real violence.
+A man smokes.

 What's the story?